 Above all else, Clinical Pilates is just more fun and interesting than standard strength training.
 The sessions are not designed to have you dripping sweat or “feeling the burn”, but with regular attendance the change in body shape, condition, and function are undeniable.
-Patients feel taller, more energised, and more “clear headed” – due to increased postural tone and the extra oxygenation from the breathing control during exercise.
+The Pilates patients at our Rowville clinic report that they feel taller, more energised, and more “clear headed” – due to increased postural tone and the extra oxygenation from the breathing control during exercise.
 It must be experienced to be appreciated!

 For more information about Pilates and the health benefits it provides, visit Better Health.